Men ought to know that from the brain, and from the brain only, arise our

 Ketones Are The Preferred Source of Fuel For Your Body

 The research is clear on the efficacy of using ketones as the primary source of energy for your body.
 Running on ketones leads to increased fat loss, improved mental clarity, better mood, higher energy levels, a longer lifespan, and better workout performance.
 And even though the studies on ketones and the keto diet are recent, using ketones is nothing new.
 Our ancestors depended on ketones for thousands of years and babies are literally born in ketosis due to breast milk’s fatty composition.
 We evolved to run on ketones, and that’s why ketosis has so many health benefits.

 Using ketones is like putting premium fuel into your car instead of regular gas.
 They are the alternative fuel that your body runs better on.
 If you’re currently on a carb-based diet and you’re not feeling your best, you can benefit from switching to a better, cleaner fuel.
 Ketones transform how your metabolism works so you can optimize your health and well-being, as well as prevent chronic diseases like type II diabetes, Alzheimer’s, and the metabolic syndrome.

-If you’re curious to know exactly how BHB compares to glucose in terms of energy, here’s a breakdown of their:
+If you’re curious to know exactly how KETONES compares to glucose in terms of energy, here’s a breakdown of their:

 Creating energy generates harmful by-products called free radicals, or oxidants.
 These molecules can damage cells and DNA, and they’re inevitable.